We had a wonderful time in Istanbul. enjoyed everything, but three days was far too short.

 Topkapi Palace

-The Topkapı Palace was built in 1459 by Sultan Mehmed the Conqueror.
-It was the main home of the sultan.
-The palace held the Imperial Council, the harem, the treasury, and the mint.
+Topkapı Palace was built in 1459 by Sultan Mehmed the Conqueror and served as the primary residence of the Ottoman sultans for centuries.
 It was also a place of learning and culture, with a library, and a hospital.
-In 1924, the Ottoman monarchy was abolished.
-Following this, the palace was made into a museum.
+After the abolition of the Ottoman monarchy in 1924, the palace was transformed into a museum.

 After seeing the Hagia Sophia mosque, toured the Topkapi Palace.
 For centuries, this place was the home of the Ottoman Sultans.